wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

   - Pros: error metric based on probabilities
   - Cons: very sensitive to false positives, negatives
 - When there are more than 2 groups, we can have k binary classifications and add them up for logloss.
 Some metrics like AUC is only applicable in the binary case.
+#### My anwser:
+If the classes are imbalanced, we can use SMOTE upsampling to make it balanced or we can calculate a weighted accuracy.
+If there are more than 2 classes, the accuracy score still works but the AUC score does not.
+We can look at the confusion matrix..

 #### 6. What are various ways to predict a binary response variable?
 Can you compare two of them and tell me when one would be more appropriate?
 What’s the difference between these?
 (SVM, Logistic Regression, Naive Bayes, Decision Tree, etc.)
 - Things to look at: N, P, linearly separable, features independent, likely to overfit, speed, performance, memory usage and so on.